-3 In 1996 the Simplified Tax and Wage Reporting System Program, commonly referred to by the acronym STAWRS, was created by the Internal Revenue Service and consisted of a working group 4 5 of representatives from the Internal Revenue Service, Department of Labor, Department of the Treasury, Office of Management and Budget, Small Business Administration, Social Security 6 Administration and various states1 and private sector organizations2.
-STAWRS conducted a study 7 to determine the extent of definitional differences for the term "wage" found in federal and state 8 9 income tax withholding and unemployment insurance statutes with a view towards modifying the term "wage" in each of those various provisions in order to achieve a substantially uniform definition 10 across all the statutory frameworks.
-11
+In 1966 the Simplified Tax and Wage Reporting System Program, commonly referred to by the acronym STAWRS, was created by the Internal Revenue Service and consisted of a working group of representatives from the Internal Revenue Service, Department of Labor, Department of the Treasury, Office of Management and Budget, Small Business Administration, Social Security Administration and various states1 and private sector organizations2.
+STAWRS conducted a study to determine the extent of definitional differences for the term "wage" found in federal and state income tax withholding and unemployment insurance statutes with a view towards modifying the term "wage" in each of those various provisions in order to achieve a substantially uniform definition across all the statutory frameworks.

-28 29 The fifty states, the District of Columbia, and the federal government have a total of 96 different employment tax laws.
+The fifty states, the District of Columbia, and the federal government have a total of 96 different employment tax laws.
 Within the 96 employment tax laws, there are almost 500 different components or provisions.
 Employers must maintain separate wage records for federal income tax withholding, state income tax withholding, the federal insurance contributions act (FICA), the federal unemployment tax act (FUTA), and state unemployment insurance (SUI) taxes.
 In many cases, employers must report this information to government agencies at different times, on different forms, and on assorted media. ...

-In addition to requiring employers to report tax-and wage-related information, employment tax laws require government agencies to process the information reported, verify that the information complies with the laws, work with employers to correct reports that do not comply, and provide assistance to employers attempting to comply.
+In addition to requiring employers to report tax-and wage-related information, employment tax laws require government agencies to process the information reported, verify that the information complies with the laws, work with employers to correct reports that do not comply, and provide assistance to employers

+The State and Federal agencies represented in this working group were: California Employment 2

+3 Development Department and Franchise Tax Board, Commonwealth of Kentucky,, Minnesota

+4 Department of Revenue, Montana Department of Labor and Department of Revenue, Nevada

+5 Employment Security Division, New York Department of Labor, Social Security Administration,

+Simplified Tax and Wage Reporting System Program, U.S. Department of Labor, Texas State 6 Comptroller of Public Accounts, U.S. Department of the Treasury (Office of Tax 7

+8 Policy) Wisconsin Unemployment Insurance Division.
+Also, the Federation of Tax

+9 Administrators was a member of the working group.

+2 The private sector representation was: American Bar Association, American Payroll Association, 1 attempting to comply.
 The diversity in current laws and filing dates makes it difficult for government agencies to provide consistent, accurate, and timely service to their customers.

-The diverse state and federal laws governing wage taxes and withholding
+The diverse state and federal laws governing wage taxes and withholding significantly increase employer burden....3

-1 The State and Federal agencies represented in this working group were: California Employment Development Department and Franchise Tax Board, Commonwealth of Kentucky,, Minnesota Department of Revenue, Montana Department of Labor and Department of Revenue, Nevada Employment Security Division, New York Department of Labor, Social Security Administration, Simplified Tax and Wage Reporting System Program, U.S. Department of Labor, Texas State Comptroller of Public Accounts, U.S. Department of the Treasury (Office of Tax Policy)Wisconsin Unemployment Insurance Division.
-Also, the Federation of Tax Administrators was a member of the working group.

-2 The private sector representation was: American Bar Association, American Payroll Association, Ceridian Tax Service, Inc., Federal Liaison Services, Inc., Paychex, Inc., and Planmatics, Inc.
+2 Ceridian Tax Service, Inc., Federal Liaison Services, Inc., Paychex, Inc., and Planmatics, Inc.